 National 4-H Conference

 National 4-H Conference takes place in our nations Capitol.
-4 youth will participate in this trip each year.
+Six youth will participate in this trip each year.
 National 4-H Conference is the highest honor of achievement for a Florida 4-Her.
 Participants in this working conference will meet with other 4-H youth, members of the USDA, and government officials to discuss youth development, address concerns and issues, and create goals for the 4-H program in the nation, individual states, and participants counties.
 Youth going to National 4-H Conference will create “back-home action plans” that they will institute in their communities and state to make positive change.
 Youth who want to go to National 4-H Conference will also complete an awards portfolio with National Conference listed as the program area.
 More…

-Effective for the 2014-2015 4-H year candidates will be asked to note their award trip preference in their portfolio.
+Candidates will be asked to note their award trip preference in their portfolio.
 Although youth will only be awarded one trip in a 4-H year, they are encouraged to apply for the un-awarded trip that following year.
 Additionally, applicants must score a 90 or above on their portfolio application to qualify for an interview at the State level.
 In order to qualify for an award trip or scholarship opportunity they must have at least a 90 combined score between their portfolio and interview.
 Averages will then be ranked and awarded from the highest scoring candidate down.